“This week in TEFL-blog memes” – Edublog awards and “Going Public”

 The first one is in this series is that oldie but goodie: “I saw you…”

 I first came across this activity in the classic 700 Classroom Activities by David Seymour and Maria Popova (MacMillan English).
 Its purpose is mainly to practice using narrative tenses.
-Read the rest of this entry »
+Continue Reading »

 Want to spice up a dull food-and/or-restaurant-related unit with your Intermediate/Upper-Intermediate students?
 Or you want to set up a unit related to language for making complaints?
 Or perhaps you just want to give your tourist-industry class a quick laugh and have a little discussion.